-Background:

-Death is inevitable, yet for some, conversations around death remain difficult.
-The stigmatisation of death amongst some cultures has a negative impact with studies showing societies least likely to discuss end of life openly remain the lowest ranked in terms of endof-life care quality (1).
-Out of this understanding have come several socially engaged projects encourage engagement with the subject.
+Background: Death is inevitable, yet for some, conversations around death remain difficult.
+The stigmatisation of death amongst some cultures has a negative impact with studies showing societies least likely to discuss end of life openly remain the lowest ranked in terms of end-of-life care quality.
+Out of this understanding have come several socially engaged projects (e.g. Death Cafes, The Conversation Project, Before I Die Festivals) developed to encourage engagement with the subject.